charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 ### Current Limitations

 - **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance (we only use 1000 training samples).
+- **Different Dataset**: trained attention optimization implementations on the WikiText2 dataset, which is different than the proprietary dataset that GPT2 was originally trainied on; could have contributed to weaker learning
-- **Limited Training**: Currently our NSA implementation only train for 20 epochs and the Performer implementations trains for 50 epochs.
+- **Limited Training**: Currently our NSA and Performer implementations only train for 50 epochs.
 - **No Large Model**: GPT-2 was used purely for demonstration; we have not tested on bigger or more modern architectures.
+- **Compute Constraints**: Google Colab Notebooks only allowed us to trian on GPUs for ~3-4 hours per day; had to save checkpoints of models very often.
+- **Limited Context Window**: compute and runtime constraints limited the size of the model and context window we could use

 ### Resource Usage Measurements